 Women who have survived open heart surgery usually have traumatic stories to tell about their very noticeable chest scars, and mixed emotions about whether “to hide or not to hide” this evidence of their cardiac history, particularly in the early weeks and months post-op.

-Consider, for example, the story of Myra, a 45-year-old woman from New Jersey, who tells this story:
+Consider, for example, 45-year-old Myra from New Jersey, who tells this story:

 “I had a double bypass open heart surgery five months ago.
 I feel so sad and stressed about my scar.
 Sometimes I cry when I’m in the shower, or if I try to wear a shirt and can’t wear it because it shows.